-Dr Phil (Physicist and Science communicator) has joined forces with thespians, Michele and Inigo, to create Dramatis Scientificae.
+Dr Phil (Physicist and Science communicator) has joined forces with thespians, Michele and Patrick, to create Dramatis Scientificae.
 We help working scientists share their experiences and their research, through narrative, theatre and film.

 Michele Conyngham BMus BA LTCL etc.